-16. Devonian Gardens
+20. Devonian Gardens

 School-aged kids will love the challenge of the playground and climbing wall.
 If you have some extra time, you can find a map and explore the plus-15 system (best access during the week).

 The Police Interpretive Centre opened at Westwinds Drive in the NE in the fall of 2015 and is open to the public on Fridays and Saturdays with no admission charge.

-19. Indoor Skating
+22. Indoor Skating

 Vivo (formally Cardel place) has a special skating-only price of $13.
-Westside Rec‘s leisure skating rink is included with family admission of $31 which gives you access to the whole facility. (rates are not including skate rental although it is available at some rinks)
+Westside Rec‘s leisure skating rink is included with family admission of $33 which gives you access to the whole facility. (rates are not including skate rental although it is available at some rinks)

-20. Chuck E. Cheese
+23. Chuck E. Cheese

 You will need to spend money to buy tokens but it’s free to enter.
 Your kids will love playing the redemption games – they have both skill and arcade games.
 Check out their website for some token deals before you go.

-21. Chinese Cultural Centre Museum
+24. Chinese Cultural Centre Museum

 On the lower level of the Chinese Cultural Centre you can find the Chinese Artifacts Museum.
 You can learn about the history of the Chinese community in Calgary as well as historical Chinese artifacts and replicas.
 Admission is $5 for adults and $3 for children.

-22. Try Disc Golf
+25. Try Disc Golf

 Disc Golf courses are available (for no charge) in several Calgary parks.
 You can use a frisbee or a ball.
 Read more about Disc Golf in Calgary.

-24. Military Museums
+27. Military Museums

-26. Go Climbing
+28. Go Climbing

-28. Go Bowling
+29. Go Bowling